Synch & support

 After our period has stopped, oestrogen begins to rise.
-It is our female hormone and regulates our skins moisture, pigmentation and plumpness.
+This is the hormone that regulates our skins moisture, pigmentation and plumpness.
 With its rise, our skin begins to glow and we feel more outgoing, creative and desirable.

-Breathing is easy as our respiratory system is at its strongest, so embrace physical activity to help build and channel energy.
+Breathing becomes easier as our respiratory system is at its strongest, so embrace physical activity to help build and channel energy.

 On the last day of this phase, day 14 oestrogen levels peak.
-This may leave our skin tired, drained and dull as our body prepares all its energy for ovulation.
+This sudden surge may leave our skin tired, drained and dull as our body prepares all its energy for ovulation.

 Our bodies are preparing for possible pregnancy, to create and sustain life.
 Fortify your energy and re-mineralise and hydrate thoroughly with plenty of water and omega-rich foods.

 Skin will be at its healthiest, clearest and most radiant.
 With high levels of oestrogen in the body, skin will be functioning at its best, so you can effectively treat longer lasting issues such as ageing and sun damage.

 Our sensations are at their most intense.
 Desire and confidence rise.
 Harness your exuberant energy for creative tasks and partake in gentle exercise, yoga and meditation.

 Energy is creative and thoughtful.